jrief/django-angular/docs/remote-method-invocation.rst

 	      }
 	      return out_data

-In this Django View, methods decorated with ``@allow_remote_invocation`` can now be invoked remotely, for instance in an AngularJS controller.
-To handle this in an ubiquitous manner, *Django-Angular* implements two special template_tag, which exports *all* methods allowed for remote invocation to an AngularJS Provider.
+In this Django View, the method ``process_something`` is decorated with ``@allow_remote_invocation``.
+It now can be invoked directly from an AngularJS controller or directive.
+To handle this in an ubiquitous manner, *Django-Angular* implements two special template tags, which exports *all* methods allowed for remote invocation to the provided AngularJS service ``djangoRMI``.

 Template Tag ``djng_all_rmi``
 -----------------------------